zulip/zulip/docs/overview/gsoc-ideas.md

 As an organization, we value high-quality, responsive mentorship and making sure our product quality is extremely high -- you can expect to experience disciplined code reviews by highly experienced engineers.
-Since Zulip is a team chat product, your GSoD experience with the Zulip project will be highly interactive.
+Since Zulip is a team chat product, your GSoC experience with the Zulip project will be highly interactive.

 As part of that commitment, Zulip has over 150,000 words of